Management Discussion and Analysis

 AWAL is a manufacturer of Surfactant product line, raw material for detergent and indirect raw material for concrete and plasterboard additive.
 These products are applied in such industries such as personal care, paper, shampoo, mining and mineral processing, medicines, fertilizer, building and water treatment.

-AWAL owns 100% shares of Albright & Wilson New Zealand, a trading company which provides marketing and warehouse facilities for AWAL products in New Zealand.
-Factory location of AWAL is in Wetherill Park - New South Wales and AWAL has achieved ISO 9001:2015 certification.
-Sales, marketing and warehouse facilities are located in Brisbane, Melbourne, Perth and Sydney.
+AWAL owns 100% shares of Albright & Wilson New Zealand Limited, a trading company which provides marketing and warehouse facilities for AWAL products in New Zealand.
+Factory location of AWAL is in Wetherill Park, New South Wales and AWAL has achieved ISO 9001:2015 certification.
+Sales, marketing and warehouse facilities are located in Brisbane, Melbourne, Perth, Sydney and Auckland.
 AWAL also perform sales and marketing activities of Phosphate and other chemicals products.

 Property Industry